benhaotang/OpenDeepResearcher-via-searxng/README.md

 - **API Issues:**
   Verify that your API keys are correct and that you are not exceeding any rate limits.

+- **Jina URL resolve issue**
+   Wait and try again, this is usually due to high load.

 ---

 Follow original author Matt on [X](https://x.com/mattshumer_) for updates on the base code.

-Follow this repo for updates from my side for academic use.
+Follow this repo for updates from my side for academic and local use.

 OpenDeepResearcher and OpenDeepResearcher-via-searxng are released under the MIT License.
 See the LICENSE file for more details.